 Years of Experience

-Bringing in the most money are Auditors — their earnings average about $90K.
-Financial Analysts are a close second at around $83K along with Financial Systems Analysts (approximately $70K).
+Bringing in the most money are Auditors — their earnings average approximately $90K annually.
+Financial Analysts are a close second at around $83K per year.

 Certifications and Degrees